 The interior is a particular highlight of this marvelous Aceca.
 Original leather covers the seats, dash and door cards, and the wood door caps and fascia panels have been carefully preserved.
 Newer carpets integrated nicely into the otherwise original cabin.
 Numerous rare period-correct accessories include the radio and speaker box, green tinted Perspex sun visors, optional Moto-Lita steering wheel, even the original seat belts.
 Smiths dials are restored, and the switches and controls are in excellent original order.
 At the time of the restoration, the window frames were re-chromed, and both the windscreen and Perspex rear hatch window were replaced.
 An original owner’s manual and a very rare factory tool kit are included in the sale.

 Under-bonnet detailing is also quite tidy, with a polished cam cover and a trio of S.U. carburetors.
-Records show the carbs were recently serviced, and a new fuel tank was installed.
-The AC ‘six’ runs very well, emitting an evocative bark from the exhaust, and feeling nicely sorted and ready for the road.
-Additional recent work includes brake system and ignition system service.
+Numerous records show the car was regularly serviced and maintained, with recent receipts for a new fuel tank and additional maintenance items.
+The AC ‘six’ runs and sounds good, emitting an evocative bark from the exhaust, although a recent period of disuse means some additional dialing-in and service is recommended.

 Following its restoration, the Aceca was shown at several prestigious concours, including the Amelia Island Concours d’Elegance in 2009 as well as the Meadowbrook Concours, and Glenmoor Gathering in the same year.
 Enthusiasts covet the Aceca for the performance, Italianate styling, and practicality.
 This car’s charming, well-preserved character make it ideally suited for entry into a wide array of driving events, tours, and rallies around the world.
 It is eligible for such as the Colorado Grand, Tour Auto, and the Targa Florio; events that are sure to highlight the Aceca’s exquisite poise and charming character.